HyungunKim/multiagent_llm_chess/README.md

 - **AI/ML Components**:
   - AutoGen for multi-agent orchestration
   - LangChain for RAG implementation
-  - OpenAI GPT-4 for strategic decision making
+  - Ollama with Llama3 for strategic decision making
   - Custom Chess Engine for position evaluation

 - **Libraries**: